misarescu/Blog/src/content/posts/first-post.md

 2. Use a tailwind plugin to style the html in a cohesive way really fast

 Naturally I went with solution 2 and installed the [Typography](https://tailwindcss.com/docs/plugins#typography) plugin, some prose classes later and now I have a working blog post with good styling!
 All good until I did a code example.
-The themeing was not there, there was a static theme for bogh light and dark mode which did not fit either.
+The themeing was not there, there was a static theme for both light and dark mode which did not fit either.
 This was not Tailwind's fault, it was from Astro.
-Turns out it comes with a code formatter named [Shiki.](https://shiki.style)This is very cool and it has nice themes, light and dark variants and supports dual themeing, exactly what my use case needs.
+Turns out it comes with a code formatter named [Shiki.](https://shiki.style) This is very cool and it has nice themes, light and dark variants and supports dual themeing, exactly what my use case needs.
 The problem here is the slight mismatch of the documentations, in the Shiki docs we have this example

 ```javascript
 import { codeToHtml } from "shiki";